ThatGuyThimo/TheZiverBotJS/README.md

 > [!CAUTION]
 > Do not use the Commands folder as this has been depricated

-An example of a basic command would be
+An example of a basic command would be:
 ```js
 const SlashCommand = require("../Structures/SlashCommand.js");